 During 1978 and 1979 interviews and gig-reviews occured frequently in the music press:

-A band was formed to play live; featuring a bizzare cross section of musicians, including a drummer who was rumoured to have killed his own father.
-When he turned on the group's bassist, however, it was obvious that their days were numbered...
+A band was formed to play live.
 With the group Patrik recorded two singles and did a tour before disbanding.
-It was then when Polydor dropped him.
+Then Polydor dropped him.

 For a while, Patrik continued to play solo acoustic concerts, gradually forsaking the ironical, sarcastic mode for a more deeply-etched, darker formulation, which hovered on the lip of despair.
 Then, a new group was formed with which he released the 'Tonight' EP (on Final Solution); Half moody, half bright, it hit a lot of nerves.
 This new group was yet another off-beat mixture, the brilliant Lester Broad on saxes and flutes, and the expressive Colin Peacock on electric guitar and keyboard.
 Combining it with Patrik's raw and chiming guitars resulted in a unique "jazz-punk" sound.
 The banshee wail, of the voice and saxophone, sent many heads, spinning, to late nights, probably spent alone.
 The group went on to play live, extensively touring Europe and also played a number of concerts in Britain, performing regularly at West Hampsted's Moonlight Club during 1980 and 1981.
 Success on a large scale eluded them, however, and they disbanded in 1981.